 Read the label and protect yourself: no miracle cure

-Is the product labelled for veterinary use, or “for research use only”?
+Is the product labeled for veterinary use, or “for research use only”?
 Don’t use it: researchers have not evaluated it for safety.
-These products may have adverse effects, including serious illness and death, when taken by people.
-Selling fraudulent COVID-19 products is a threat to the public health.
+These products may have adverse effects, including serious illness and death when taken by people.
+Selling fraudulent COVID-19 products is a threat to public health.
 If you are concerned about the spread of COVID-19, talk to your doctor and follow the advice of FDA’s federal partners about how to prevent the spread of this illness.

 Identify false or misleading treatment claims